-Analysing the different scenarios allows for informed decision making on the optimal solutions integrated across sectors.
+Analyzing the different scenarios allows for informed decision-making on the optimal solutions integrated across sectors.

 Socioeconomic and environmental impacts and co-benefits such as improved health are identified and considered.

-Results are presented in a website format with open access and all key results shared in excel sheets.
+Results are presented in a website format with open access and all key results are shared in Excel sheets.

 Users can move between scenarios and study results like emissions and energy consumption by sector and costs.